Image by Will Jones Lonely Planet

-The handsome border dividing the hoi polloi of Soho from the Gucci-two-shoed of Mayfair, Regent St was designed by John Nash as a ceremonial route linking the Prince Regent’s long-demolished city dwelling with the ‘wilds’ of Regent’s Park.
-Nash had to downscale his plan but Regent St is today a well-subscribed shopping street and a beautiful curve of listed architecture.
+The handsome border dividing the trainer-clad clubbers of Soho from the Gucci-heeled hedge-fund managers of Mayfair, Regent St was designed by John Nash as a ceremonial route linking Carlton House, the Prince Regent’s long-demolished town residence, with the ‘wilds’ of Regent’s Park.
+Nash had to downsize his plan and build the thoroughfare on a curve, but Regent St is today a well-subscribed shopping street lined with some lovely listed buildings.

-Its most famous tenant is undoubtedly Hamleys, London’s premier toy and game store.
+Its anchor tenant is undoubtedly Hamleys, London’s premier toy and game store.
 Regent St is also famous for its Christmas light displays, which get glowing with great pomp earlier and earlier (or so it seems) each year (usually around mid-November).
-The street is closed to traffic for one day a year during the Regent Street Festival.
+The street is closed to traffic each Sunday in July for the so-called Summer Streets celebration.